Will repeated praise help you love your job? Actual experience and the culture of praise

 I participated in the 2nd Next Generation Leadership Development Training Seminar!

-But now I can answer that I like my job.
+But now, I can say that I like my job.

 What does it take for employees to love their jobs?